lhoestq/hfjobs/README.md

 This code ran with the following GPU: NVIDIA A10G
 ```

 That's it!
 You're now running code on Hugging Face's infrastructure.
-For more detailed information, see the sections below.
+For more detailed information checkout the [Quickstart Guide](docs/quickstart.md).

 ## Common Use Cases